kiltandcode/kiltandcode.com/_posts/2021-04-13-creating-a-web-api-using-only-the-net-cli-and-visual-studio-code.md

     caption='The response from the request to the endpoint'
 %}

-I hope this demonstrates how you can use only the .NET CLI, Visual Studio Code and the C# extension to build a web API!
+I hope this demonstrates how you can use only the .NET CLI and Visual Studio Code to build a web API!